CIT28/files/w14/donut.md

 - Step 1 - Donuts and Ingredients
     - Based on your understanding of the requirements write SQL that will create 1 or more than tables.
-    - In the donut-q.sql file use comments ```--``` to identify the requirements that your table(s) design satisfies.
+    - In the donut-q.sql file use comments ```--``` to identify the requirements that your table(s) design satisfies including table and/or column constraints.
-        * This does not need to be long and will be modified as we move into the other area.
+        * This does not need to be long and will be modified as we move into the other requirements.
         * Once you have your SQL ready, run it and then run the pow and git workflows.
             - **COMMIT MESSAGE - "first draft of donuts and ingredients"**

 - Step 2 - Orders
     - Based on your understanding of this requirements write SQL that will create 1 or more than tables.
-    - In the donut-q.sql file use comments ```--``` to identify the requirements that your table(s) design satisfies.
+    - IIn the donut-q.sql file use comments ```--``` to identify the requirements that your table(s) design satisfies including table and/or column constraints.
         * This does not need to be long and will be modified as we move into the other area.
         * Once you have your SQL ready, run it and then run the pow and git workflows.
             - **COMMIT MESSAGE - "first draft of orders"**

 - Step 3 - Customers
     - Based on your understanding of this requirements write SQL that will create 1 or more than tables.
-    - In the donut-q.sql file use comments ```--``` to identify the requirements that your table(s) design satisfies.
+    In the donut-q.sql file use comments ```--``` to identify the requirements that your table(s) design satisfies including table and/or column constraints.
         * This does not need to be long and will be modified as we move into the other area.
         * Once you have your SQL ready, run it and then run the pow and git workflows.
         - **COMMIT MESSAGE - "first draft of customers"**